🔼The name Ishmael: Summary

 There are a surprising six men named Ishmael in the Bible:

 - The most famous Ishmael is the son of Abraham with Hagar.
-Because of rivalry between Hagar and Abraham's wife Sarah, Hagar and Ishmael are sent away and they end up in the Sinai desert where Ishmael becomes the father of a nation that exists of twelve tribes, just like Israel (Genesis 25:16).
+Because of rivalry between Hagar and Abraham's wife Sarah, Hagar and Ishmael were sent away and they ended up in the Sinai desert where Ishmael became an archer.
+He also married an Egyptian wife whom his mother has chosen for him (Genesis 21:20-21) and thus Ishmael became the father of a nation that existed of twelve tribes, just like Israel (Genesis 25:16).
 The Ishmaelites are known collectively as ישמעאלי (Genesis 37:25)

 - A descendant of Jonathan (1 Chronicles 8:38).